CYPRUS – South

 The Oval.

-In the NM Architectural Delights series, this is a unique skyscraper, completely oval in shape with brushed aluminum sides.
+In the NM Architectural Delights series, this is a unique skyscraper, completely oval with brushed aluminum sides.
 Each floor has a balcony and there is a garden wall on the bottom.

 Due to its complex geometrical shape, the project was realized through an advanced computational framework that was purposely built to support multiple levels and disciplines of design, construction, and digital fabrication.
 The Doubly Curved Shell is constructed of a Reinforced Concrete structure in combination with a steel frame and it is clad with around 10,000 different CNC fabricated aluminum panels.